Nhiokh/react-parcel-starter-kit-withJest/README.md

 # React starter kit using Parcel as bundler
 This starter kit is kind of a copy of create-react-app, but without the webpack composant.
-It aims to emulate what create-react-app does right out of the box, but permits you to use your own Service Workers.
+It aims to emulate what create-react-app does right out of the box, but permits you to use your own Service Workers without ejecting the project.

 ## How to use
 First, clone this repo